 A. Logo Redesign

-After all, it’s what gives customers the first impression and grabs their attention.
-In fact, many buyers go for a product from a well-established brand just for its logo, which may serve as a status symbol.
+After all, it gives customers the first impression and grabs their attention.
+Many buyers go for a product from a well-established brand just for its logo, which may serve as a status symbol.

 B. Rename Your Brand

 A brand is not just a string of words or letters.
 Many times, a simple change in the brand name might be what you need to bring your brand to life.
-Although it does not have to spell out your fundamental business values literally, a creative brand name will create enough buzz among potential consumers to pique their interest.
+Although it does not have to spell out your fundamental business brand values, a creative brand name will create enough buzz among potential consumers to pique their interest.

 C. Different Packaging